-The language and personal growth models are student-centered approaches; therefore, they are more appropriate for ESL classes because, on the one hand, we want to expose our learners to language.
-On the other hand, we also wish to encourage them to draw on their opinions, feelings and personal experience.
-Nonetheless, we should not forget that providing the context of any of the assigned novels is also important to help our learners to construct meaning.
+The language and personal growth models are student-centered approaches; therefore, they are more appropriate for ESL classes.
+These two models help us to expose our learners to language as well as to encourage them to draw on their opinions, feelings, and personal experience.
+In addition, providing the socio-historical context of any of the assigned novels is also important to help our learners construct meaning.

 I admit that I favour the personal growth model.
-Last Fall, I had the chance to experiment with a new kind of approach to teaching The Outsiders and The Giver.
-I didn’t know what to expect first, but my experiment turned out to be successful as my students appreciated it a lot.
 This strategy is extremely easy to implement during independent reading periods if you do not have time to create teaching materials for your chosen text.
-In addition, it is also a good alternative to boring worksheets that your students might dread completing.
+Plus, it is also a good alternative to boring worksheets that your students might dread completing.

 Concepts/themes to focus on while reading The Outsiders and The Giver: